 It is true that multiple-choice questions concentrate on minute details in the subject which cannot be retained in mind effectively.
 Preparing at an early stage is what a multiple-choice exam requires.

-Frequent review and early preparations are ways to hack the multiple-choice exercises instead of tricks and guesswork.
+Frequent reviews and early preparations are ways to hack the multiple-choice exercises instead of tricks and guesswork.

 It is mandatory for intense preparation for any multiple-choice paper, it would be advisable to pay attention to terms and concepts, observations, ideas and a lot more.
 These tips are important as this would be the ones which most commonly appear in the exams.